 Legal Rights and Protections for Injured Maritime Workers

-The Longshore and Harbor Workers' Compensation Act helps workers in the maritime industry.
-This law provides payments for medical treatment and disability compensation.
+The Longshore and Harbor Workers' Compensation Act also provides benefits, including coverage for medical treatment and disability compensation.

 Importance of Safety Protocols in Preventing TBIs